Celtic Cross: Meaning, History, and Modern Interpretations

 Origins and Evolution of the Celtic Cross

 The history of the Celtic Cross stretches back centuries, with roots that intertwine pagan and Christian traditions.
-Initially, the cross likely served as a symbol of spirituality and connection to the divine within pre-Christian Celtic communities.
+Initially, the cross likely symbolized spirituality and connection to the divine within pre-Christian Celtic communities.
 Over time, early Christians adopted and adapted the symbol, blending pagan elements with Christian iconography to create the iconic shape we recognize today.

 Pagan Beginnings: The Pre-Christian Celtic Cross